How fast will my skin arrive once I place my order?

 I love your designs but I'm afraid I won't be able to do this myself.
 Can you do it for me?

-We're looking into hiring someone that can run an INZANE production department so we can offer that service.
-The option I suggest to people who don't feel they can do it on their own is to bring it to their local guitar repair shop and talk to the guitar tech on staff to see if he would feel confident to do it.
+YES!
+We now offer full skin installations!
+See this page for pricing.
+Another option I suggest to people who don't feel they can do it on their own is to bring it to their local guitar repair shop and talk to the guitar tech on staff to see if he would feel confident to do it.

 Your two-piece skins are crazy cool.
 What shapes are available and which ones will be available in the not-too-distant future?